 The PulseBlasterESR-PRO allows for 21 digital output signal lines.
 On the PCI and PCIe boards, all 21 signal lines are routed to two sets of 26-pin IDC on-board connectors.
-The first four output bits are also routed to four bracket mounted BNC connectors.
+In addition, the first four bits are routed to four bracket mounted BNC connectors and bits 4 to 11 are routed to SMA connectors.
 On the USB system, all 21 signal lines are routed to 21 BNC connectors.
 The output signals are impedance matched to 50 ohm.